sarahholden/Proper/README.md

 Please adhere as closely as you can to Google's Style Guides for [HTML & CSS](https://google.github.io/styleguide/htmlcssguide.xml) / [JS](https://google.github.io/styleguide/javascriptguide.xml)

-Your website should be a fully-realized, potentially multiple page, static website.
+Your website should be a fully-realized, potentially multiple page.
+You are welcome to add JS functionality, but a static website is sufficient.

 Here is an exemplar submission: _____.